 Testimonial about the programme Innovation in Governance for Urban Nature-based Solutions

 The programme tackles environmental challenges in urban environments with nature-based solutions (NBS).
-Carried out with financial support from the Swedish Insititute (SI), it is part of the larger SI Public Sector Innovation Programme, which aims to strengthen the capacity of professionals to innovate in the public sector and support the implementation of the 2030 Agenda for Sustainable Development.
-The second iteration of the programme started on 13 September 2021.
+Carried out with financial support from the Swedish Institute (SI), it is part of the larger SI Public Sector Innovation Programme, which aims to strengthen the capacity of professionals to innovate in the public sector and support the implementation of the 2030 Agenda for Sustainable Development.
+The third iteration of the programme will run from September 2022 to June 2023.

 Etuna Lomadze, from Batumi, Georgia